A completely natural world map

 Modifying or repurposing the map:

-Layered Adobe Illustrator Creative Cloud file with raster terrain art, 228.6 MB
+Layered Adobe Illustrator CC file with MAPublisher georeferencing and terrain art, 228.6 MB

 Additional terrain files for mapmakers